bridgetcundelan/Bellabeat-Case-Study-using-R-/README.md

   summarise(total= n()) %>%  <br>
   mutate(total_percent = round(total * 100 / sum(total), 1))  <br>
 print(user_type_sum)  <br>
-#Here is a tibble showing summary of user types  <br>
-`#A tibble: 4 × 3`  <br>
+`#A tibble: 4 × 3 showing summary of user types`  <br>
 user_type      total total_percent  <br>
 <chr>          <int>         <dbl>  <br>
 1 fairly active      9          25.7  <br>
 2 lightly active     6          17.1  <br>
 3 sedentary         14          40    <br>
 4 very active        6          17.1  <br>
-`#This analysis tells me the majority of users are considered "sedentary" in relation to step count, followed by "fairly active", then "lightly active" and "fairly active" are the lowest percentage of users.
+`#This analysis tells me that the majority of users are considered "sedentary" in relation to step count, followed by "fairly active", and finally "lightly active" and "fairly active" make up the lowest percentage of users.

 ### Share:
 `#Make a visualization to determine if there is a correlation between steps taken & calories burned`  <br>
 ggplot(data = daily_activity, aes(x = TotalSteps, y = Calories)) +  <br>
   geom_point() + geom_smooth() + labs(title ="Total Steps vs. Calories")  <br>
 `#The visualization shows a positive correlation between total steps taken and the amount of calories burned.`  <br>
 ![Total Steps vs Calories 2](https://github.com/user-attachments/assets/9bb04dfc-0c1a-4c72-98d1-d7ea4db2e424)

 `#Now that we have analyzed the data to determine the steps taken for each day of the week, I will make a visualization to better understand the data.`  <br>